-- This Initial Report is being posted for public comment for at least 21 days, plus a 21-day Reply Period, after which the submitted comments will be summarized and analysed.
-Once the Public Forum is closed, the PDP WG will: 1) take into account the input received, 2) conduct a formal consensus call on the policy recommendation proposals, 3) if consensus is obtained on a set of policy recommendations, redraft the Initial Report into a Final Report which will include the proposed final policy recommendations, 4) open an additional public comment period on the Final Report and proposed final policy recommendations, 5) take into account the additional input received, and 6) draft a Final Report to be submitted and considered by the GNSO Council for further action.
-The WG would follow the directions of the Council if any additional work is necessary. - The WG Final Report will include specific recommendations for which there is at least strong WG support and alternative recommendations in other cases.
+This draft Final Report is being posted for public comment for at least 21 days, plus a 21-day reply period (in the event comments are received in the initial period), after which the submitted comments will be summarized and analysed.
+Once the public comment forum is closed, the PDP WG will take into account all comments received, and complete the Final Report to be submitted and considered by the GNSO Council for further action.
+The WG would follow the directions of the Council if any additional work is needed.